A Review of Tastebud Restaurant

-Tastebud’s fame from the PSU Farmer’s Market preceded it and formed the the base of its popularity.
+Tastebud’s fame from the PSU Farmer’s Market preceded it and formed the base of its popularity.
 At the Farmer’s Market, the Tastebud pizza is almost enough of a reason to go.
-The combinations are always seasonal, fresh and while on the rich side well-balanced.
+The combinations are always seasonal, fresh, and while on the rich side well-balanced.
 For example, Tastebud will season its arugula with oil and salt prior to placing it on a slice hot out of the warm-up oven, whereas traditionally the greens are left plain.
-The added fat does in fact add flavor, even if it might be unnecessary.
+The added fat does, in fact, add flavor, even if it might be unnecessary.
 And flavor the pizza has in abundance, as well as a thin, chewy crust.

-At the restaurant, the menu is similar to the model at Ken’s Artisan Pizza: simple, seasonal and satisfying.
-The ubiquitous Caesar salad, a few oven-fired vegetable appetizers, four to six pizza selections, and baked fruit desserts fill up the one-page menu along with beer bottled and on tap, wine by the glass or bottle, assorted San Pellegrino, Jones, and izzie water and sodas.
-The pizzas range from $14 to $22, salads about $7, and appetizers from $7 to $10.
+At the restaurant, the menu is similar to the model at Ken’s Artisan Pizza: simple, seasonal, and satisfying.
+The ubiquitous Caesar salad, a few oven-fired vegetable appetizers, four to six pizza selections, and baked fruit desserts fill-up the one-page menu along with beer bottled and on tap, wine by the glass or bottle, assorted San Pellegrino, Jones, and Izzie water and sodas.

 These pies are for big appetites.
 The toppings are at times generous in comparison with the relatively ascetic approach at other places.
-The cheese covers the tomato sauce, usually the vegetables are copious and if you’re having meat you’ll have more than the usual sprinkle of sausage or or salami.
+The cheese covers the tomato sauce, usually, the vegetables are copious, and if you’re having meat you’ll have more than the usual sprinkle of sausage or salami.
 All this and the fact that the pies are large — about 16 inches to my reckoning — and you may have to calibrate your order to be sure not to overdo it.

-Other selections vary depending on what is at market.
+Other selections vary depending on what is at the market.
 The combinations are terrific.
-Try the cherry tomatoes, basil pesto, goat cheese and arugula, or the chili pesto, roasted hot peppers, goat cheese and cilantro, or the roasted peaches with pancetta, mascarpone and arugula.
-A fennel sausage, tomato and mozzarella selection has always been on the menu and there’s a good reason why it is a favorite.
-But sometimes the combinations do miss — one evening last spring the morels, scapes and goat cheese pizza was too dry and tasted surprisingly bland.
+Try the cherry tomatoes, basil pesto, goat cheese, and arugula, or the chili pesto, roasted hot peppers, goat cheese, and cilantro, or the roasted peaches with pancetta, mascarpone, and arugula.
+A fennel sausage, tomato, and mozzarella selection have always been on the menu and there’s a good reason why it is a favorite.
+But sometimes the combinations do miss — one evening last spring the morels, scapes, and goat cheese pizza was too dry and tasted surprisingly bland.

 Desserts make use of the oven as well, with fruit galettes and pies are regular items, served with ice cream or whipped cream.
-Happily Tastebud doesn’t seem to believe in going as overboard with the sugar as with the fat.
+Happily, Tastebud doesn’t seem to believe in going as overboard with the sugar as with the fat.
 The fruit in the rhubarb pie was perfect, not overly tart or sweet.
 The crust needed more practice however as it was too tough to cut with a fork and was resistant to a knife as well, a situation repeated later with another fruit concoction.
 Often fruit cheesecakes and cornmeal shortcakes are on the menu as well.
-These will run you from $4 for home made ice cream to $6 for a galette and ice cream.
+These will run you from $6 for homemade ice cream to $10 for a warm dark chocolate brownie with salted caramel ice cream.

 or another by itself goes a long way toward satisfying any hunger.
 The recommended strategy is to share everything.
 It will be interesting to see how Tastebud celebrates the Fall and Winter seasons, given they have tapped in so well into the bounty of Spring and Summer.